-Gentry, a Whig, was the representative for Tennessee’s 7th congressional district from 1851 to 1853.
+Gentry was the representative for Tennessee’s 7th congressional district and was a Whig.
+He served from 1851 to 1853.

 From Dec 1839 to Mar 1853, Gentry missed 1,464 of 3,872 roll call votes, which is 37.8%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Dec 1841-Mar 1842||204||49||24.0%||59th|